 This game is available on the PC and PlayStation 4.
 I personally played on the PlayStation 4.
 Unfortunately, the game is censored on this platform, so I cannot give details of the removed ‘intimacy mode’.
 It is in the PC version and involves touching the characters.

 In addition to the removal of intimacy mode for the PlayStation 4, the game uses the beam of light censoring where clothes come completely off.
 This isn’t an adult game, so it’s not unexpected.
-It’s still NSFW enough that I’ll link the example here, rather than have it appear directly on the review.
+It’s still NSFW enough that I’ll link it here in case any readers are see this in public.

 In this game, you play through a mix of 3D story scenes, visual novel style scenes, and missions where you fight against crowds of enemies, with the occasional fight against other ninja girls.